Bachelors of social work students have class outside on campus

 Alumni Testimonials

-At Belmont School of Social Work, you'll learn from the best.
-Our award-winning faculty includes renowned teachers, nonprofit leaders, and experienced practitioners who bring real-world expertise to the classroom.
-Gain valuable insights and skills from those who are shaping the future of social work and making a lasting impact on communities locally and globally.
+At Belmont’s School of Social Work, you’ll learn from the best.
+Our faculty includes renowned educators, nonprofit leaders, and practicing clinicians who bring decades of professional experience into the classroom.

 Frequently Asked Questions

-A BSW degree from Belmont opens up a variety of career options, including roles in healthcare, mental health counseling, child welfare, community outreach, nonprofit organizations, and social services.
-Graduates often pursue higher education or work as case managers, social workers in schools, mental health professionals, and advocates for marginalized populations.
+Graduates often pursue higher education or work as case managers, social workers in schools, mental health professionals and advocates for marginalized populations.
 The versatile skill set gained allows for positions in both direct practice and leadership roles in the social work field.

 Contact Us